Law & Technology Writing Workshop: Fall 2015

 The Library web site's California legislative research section has links to databases, some government websites, and a guide to researching California legislative history.

 Regulations and Agencies

 Regulations are available from numerous print and electronic resources.
 Lexis and Westlaw have extensive coverage of regulations with specialized topical databases.
-Knowledge Mosaic, described above, facilitates rulemaking tracking.
+Lexis Securities Mosaic, described above, facilitates rulemaking tracking.

 Federal and state agency web pages are also increasingly important and cost effective ways of doing regulatory research.
 A good starting point for federal regulatory research is the the Federal Executive and California Executive sections of the Library's web site.